Home

 Chihuahua personalities vary considerably, some being extremely friendly and docile, others being very cautious and mistrustful of strangers.

-Early socialization is particularly important for this breed.
+Early socialization and Chihuahua training is particularly important for this breed.

 The Shih Tzu